Join the Metro team as a Bus Operator Trainee

 Testing sessions occur weekly.
 Due to COVID-19, testing sessions are primarily virtual.

 Never driven a bus or commercial vehicle before?
 Not a problem!
 We offer a 10 -week paid training program that is interactive and learner centered.
-Candidates will learn how to safely operate a metro bus and a thorough understanding of WMATA rules, standard operating procedures, and federal regulations in performing this vital role.
-Candidates will also learn the expectations of professional and attentive customer service.
+Trainees will learn how to safely operate a metro bus and gain a thorough understanding of WMATA rules, standard operating procedures, and federal regulations in performing this vital role.
+Trainees will also learn the expectations of professional and attentive customer service.

 - Be authorized to work in the United States

-- Be 21 years old or older at the time of testing
+- Be twenty-one (21) years old or older at the time of testing

 - Have a high school diploma or GED